 Lions and tigers and bears, oh my!
 Have you visited Taronga Zoo recently?
-There has been lots of activity at the zoo of late: babies have been born, new animals introduced and now there’s a brand new African Savannah exhibit that opened last year yet, now’s the time!
+There has been lots of activity at the zoo of late: babies have been born, new animals introduced, and if you haven’t checked out the African Savannah exhibit that opened last year yet, now’s the time!

 And for us lucky Coasties, this premier zoo is just a skip down the highway.
 So what are you waiting for?
 Beat the queue, book your tickets online and head there these school holidays.
 Your kids, and you, will love it.